A Benchmarking Suite for Flexible Job Shop Scheduling Problems with Worker Flexibility under Uncertainty: Description of the Benchmarking Environment

-Based on the provided filters (if any), the requested benchmarks can be loaded using built-in functions.
+\paragraph{Benchmark Preparation} Based on the provided filters (if any), the requested benchmarks can be loaded using built-in functions.
 The loading process returns all requested instances and provides several APIs to read their data.
-This includes the job sequence, which shows how many operations belong to each job, including their fixed position for the assignment vectors, the duration matrix $T$, the amount of operations $\texttt{N}$, machines $m$, worker $w$, and several other characteristics.

-In the case of the provided Greedy Solver, the duration matrix and the job sequence is the only required input to build its encoding and generate its solution.